indexdata/zoom-perl/README.md

 ### INSTALLATION

-To install this module type the following:
+To install this module, type the following:

     perl Makefile.PL
     make